nshkrdotcom/synapse/docs/docs2/old_approach_discuss_improvements.md

 Okay, I've listened to the audio and reviewed the provided `pydantic-ai` example code.
-Here's an analysis of potential insights and improvements we can apply to our Axon framework, keeping in mind our goal of building a robust Elixir-based system:
+Here's an analysis of potential insights and improvements we can apply to our Synapse framework, keeping in mind our goal of building a robust Elixir-based system:

 **Key Takeaways from the `pydantic-ai` Example and Audio:**

 1. **Structured Output:** The example demonstrates `pydantic-ai`'s core strength: generating structured output conforming to a Pydantic model (`ResearchResult` in this case).
 This aligns well with our goal of leveraging `pydantic-ai`'s validation capabilities.
 2. **Dependency Injection:** The audio highlights the use of `ResearchDependencies` to inject data (like the current date) into the agent's context.
-This is a valuable technique we should incorporate into Axon.
+This is a valuable technique we should incorporate into Synapse.
 3. **Dynamic System Prompt:** The example modifies the system prompt dynamically to include the current date, showcasing a way to contextualize the agent's behavior.
 4. **Tool Usage:** The `search_agent` demonstrates how to define and use tools with `pydantic-ai`, including passing arguments and handling results.
 5. **Multiple Search Queries:** The agent intelligently decides how many search queries to make based on the user's request, highlighting the dynamic nature of agent execution.